 For the Cultured…

-Visit one of the many museums in the Downtown area, including the Dali Museum, home to the largest of collection of Salvador Dali’s art in the world.
+Visit one of the many museums in the Downtown area, including the Dalí Museum, home to the largest of collection of Salvador Dali’s art in the world.
 Along with permanent exhibit of Dali’s work, a new exhibition comes to the museum every few months.
-If you work up an appetite perusing the museum, be sure to grab food downstairs from Cafe Gala, the cafe serving up not only soups and sandwiches but gourmet Spanish-style tapas to fit into the theme of the museum.
+If you work up an appetite perusing the museum, be sure to grab food downstairs from Cafe Gala.
+This bright cafe serves soups and sandwiches alongside gourmet Spanish-style tapas to fit into the theme of the museum.

-Sitting on Beach Drive next to the most beautiful kapok tree is the Museum of Fine Arts, home to a collection of works that goes back thousands of years.
+Sitting on Beach Drive next to the most beautiful kapok tree is the Museum of Fine Arts (temporarily closed), home to a collection of works that goes back thousands of years.
 Spend the day admiring various works of art before heading into the romantic sculpture garden, the perfect place to reset before making your next move.
-Be sure to check the events on their website as they frequently add new ones, such as the Beer Project: Art + Beer Lounge coming in June.
+Admission is $10/person.

 For the Outdoorsy…

 If you’re looking for a unique paddling experience, Weedon Island Preserve is the spot for you.
 Rent kayaks or paddleboards from Sweetwater Kayaks and take off on a four-mile loop that will take you not only past but through the mangroves.
-The tall branches create a tunnel-like setting that will immediately make you feel like you’re one with nature and hopefully provide some relief from that Florida sun.
+The tall branches create a tunnel-like setting and provide relief from that Florida sun.
 If you prefer to explore by foot, hike one of the many trails.
 Expect to see a variety of wildlife and native plant species on the 3,000 acre nature preserve.
 Don’t leave without walking to the top of the 45-foot observation tower that looks out onto Tampa Bay.

 For the Sporty…

-If there’s one thing St. Pete has taught us, it’s that Shuffleboard is not just for retirees.
-The Shuffleboard Club of St. Pete is the world’s largest shuffleboard club and every Friday night it’s open to the public for a suggested donation of two dollars.
+If there’s one thing St. Pete has taught us, it’s that shuffleboard is not just for retirees.
+The St. Pete Shuffle is the world’s largest shuffleboard club and every Friday night it’s open to the public for a suggested donation of two dollars.
 The paddle pushers and discs needed to play – or the tang and biscuits in shuffleboard lingo – are available for use onsite.
-Bring yourselves and cooler of beer (cans only) for a relaxing game under the stringed lights at one of the hippest spots in town.
+Bring a cooler of beer (cans only) for a relaxing game under at one of the hippest spots in town.

 Climb to new heights at Vertical Ventures, the indoor rock climbing gym.
-As a beginner, you’re likely to start off with what’s knows as “top rope” where one person climbs and the other belays holding a device attached to a rope made for catching your partner when they’re overcome with fear or just can’t hold on anymore.
+As a beginner, you’re likely to start off with what’s known as top rope.
+This is where one person climbs and the other belays holding a device attached to a rope made for catching your partner when they’re overcome with fear or just can’t hold on anymore.
 This workout is guaranteed to strengthen both your muscles and your relationship.
 Plan on brushing up on those communications skills before you go.

 For the Adventurous….

 If it’s thrill you seek, head out to Madeira beach and climb aboard a parasailing boat at Gators Parasailing run by US Coast Guard licensed Captains.
-Once you’re lifted into the air, you’ll enjoy glorious views of the beaches as you dangle high in the air over the Gulf of Mexico.
-This daring experience isn’t for the faint of heart but it’s the perfect outing for those looking to add a little excitement into the mix.
+Once in the air, enjoy glorious views of the beaches as you soar over the Gulf of Mexico.
+This daring experience isn’t for the faint of heart.

 Those couples looking to keep their feet on ground while taking their brains on an adventure might check out Escape Room St. Pete.
 Themed rooms such as the Science Lab or Writer’s Cabin come with storyline that you’re playfully immersed in while having 60 minutes to crack the code using clues and solving puzzles.
 Put your thinking cap on for this one and remember the key here is teamwork.